GovTechSG/TechBiz-Documentation/log-in-to-TechBiz-portal.md

 1. Go to the [TechBiz portal.](http://portal.techbiz.suite.gov.sg/)
 2. Click **Log in with TechPass**.
-3. Follow the on-screen instructions and approve the sign-in request.
+3. Follow the on-screen instructions and approve your sign-in.

 ## Log in with TechPass OTP

-Public officers whose organisational email address format is \<your_name>@\<acronym for your agency>.gov.sg can use TechPass OTP service to login to TechBiz portal.
+Public officers whose organisational email address format is \<your_name>@\<acronym for your agency>.gov.sg, can use TechPass OTP service to login to TechBiz portal.

 1. Go to the [TechBiz portal](http://portal.techbiz.suite.gov.sg/).
 2. Click **Get Started**.
 3. Enter your organisational email address in **Email** and click **Next**.
-You will receive an OTP at the email address.
+You will receive an OTP at this email address.
 4. Enter the **OTP** and click **Submit** to log in to the TechBiz portal.

-You are now logged in to the TechBiz portal/
+You are now logged in to the TechBiz portal.

 > **Note:**
 >
-> - If you are logged in to the TechBiz portal using TechPass OTP, you will be immediately provisioned with a TechPass account.
+> - When you log in to the TechBiz portal using TechPass OTP, you will be immediately provisioned with a TechPass account.
 An onboarding invitation email will be sent to activate the provisioned TechPass account.
-> - Refer to [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/) to complete the onboarding process.
+> - Refer to [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/onboard-public-officers-using-non-se-machines) to complete the onboarding process.